Fullmeals.

 Step 6: Season and Simmer the Filling

 Add 2 tablespoons of light soy sauce, white pepper, and seasoning powder to the jicama and carrot mixture.
 Stir-fry gently to mix thoroughly.
 Drizzle 1 tablespoon of dark soy sauce and mix again.
-Add a small amount of water, then cover the pan and let it simmer for .
+Add a small amount of water, then cover the pan and let it for .
 Cook until the jicama turns translucent.
 Taste and add salt if needed.
 Let the filling cool down slightly before use.

 Step 7: Cook the Popiah Wrappers